DataKind-DC/capital-nature-ingest/README.md

 4. Get the events:
 Before getting the events, you'll need to have a National Park Service (NPS) API key and an Eventbrite API key.
 Get one for NPS [here](https://www.nps.gov/subjects/developer/index.htm) and for Eventbrite [here](https://www.eventbrite.com/platform/api).
-For the Eventbrite token, we've found it helpful to follow the instructions in [this blog post](https://www.appypie.com/faqs/how-can-i-get-my-eventbrite-personal-oauth-token-key) when navigating their site.
+For the Eventbrite token, we've found it helpful to follow the instructions in [this blog post](https://www.appypie.com/faqs/how-can-i-get-my-eventbrite-personal-oauth-token-key).
 Once you've got the tokens, add them as environment variables called `NPS_KEY` and `EVENTBRITE_TOKEN`, respectively.
-Or simply start the script and input them when prompted.
+Or simply run the script and input them when prompted.

 To run the script: